Prince Harry says quitting can be good for your mental health

 I wouldn’t say this was a surprise, because of how passionately Alexi and Eddie spoke to me of their impact-driven roots at BetterUp, but it has been an extreme pleasure to see that social impact is not just a silo to the business—it’s interwoven into all of the work we do at BetterUp, and stems directly from the founders themselves.
 Product development and innovation is deeply intertwined with the positive social change we can make in the world and the ability to be able to help human transformation at scale.

-Covid has accelerated a lot of trends in the workplace— like increased burnout and job resignations.
+COVID has accelerated a lot of trends in the workplace— like increased burnout and job resignations.
 How have you adapted your strategy to address these things?

-That’s such a great question, because it brings us back to the thesis of BetterUp, and the work Alexi and Eddie and team have been doing for the last 8+ years before I arrived, [and] also my personal belief and work in the mental fitness space.
+That’s such a great question, because it brings us back to the thesis of BetterUp, and the work Alexi and Eddie and the team have been doing for the past 8+ years before I arrived, [and] also my personal belief and work in the mental fitness space.
 While on the surface it looks like these last couple of years brought all these issues to the foreground, the reality is these struggles and issues have been brewing for quite some time.
 We’re just at the beginning of the mental health awakening.
 This work has never been more important because people are finally paying attention, and a big component of this mission is building awareness and continuing to pioneer the conversation.

 I’ve actually discovered recently, courtesy of a chat with [BetterUp science board member] Adam Grant, that a lot of the job resignations you mention aren’t all bad.
 In fact, it is a sign that with self-awareness comes the need for change.
 Many people around the world have been stuck in jobs that didn’t bring them joy, and now they’re putting their mental health and happiness first.
 This is something to be celebrated.